From the Principal

 Sue Lennox - Principal

 Welcome back to the new year.
 I would like to welcome all our new staff to the College.
 They will be a great addition to learning and teaching and I am confident your daughters will find them to be excellent educators.
 We have included a photo of each in this edition for your information.
-They include Mr Bettiol, Assistant Principal Learning and Teaching, Ms Claudine Bella, English/RE, Ms Laura Bryant, Ms Sarah Hilder and Ms Brooke Hollis, who are all English, Ms Cassandra Iler, HSIE/RE and Ms Soliette Roa who is Music.
+They include Mr Bettiol, Assistant Principal Learning and Teaching, Ms Claudine Bella, English/RE, Ms Laura Bryant, and Ms Sarah Hilder, who are all English, Ms Cassandra Iler, HSIE/RE and Ms Soliette Roa who is Music.
 Finally we have Ms Courtney Russell who is our School Psychologist.
 Thank you to Mrs Wright who held the Acting Principal position during Term 4 and negotiated these new positions.

 Welcome also to our new students in Years 8-11 and all the Year 7 girls who have made a great start.
 We wish you and your families the very best as you begin your time with us at St Patrick's.